jcupitt/axidraw/curves/README.md

 # Notes

-This needs the axicli program to plot the curves, since it relies on the better clipping supported there.
+This needs the `axicli` program since it relies on the better clipping supported there.

 ## Installation notes for 2.2.0 on macOS Mojave